goatwu1993/Blog/content/posts/note-dataengineer/p1-what-is-datapipeline.md

 ---
-title: "What is a Data Pipeline"
+title: What is a Data Pipeline
-slug: "what-is-a-data-pipeline"
+slug: what-is-a-data-pipeline
-summary: "What is a Data Pipeline"
+summary: What is a Data Pipeline
 # basic configs
 date: 2020-02-12
 Lastmod: 2020-02-12